 ☐ No

-Nonprofit grant applicants may be required to submit the following documents, as applicable to the organization and as required by Minnesota Statutes 16B.981 Subd.
-2 (2) and Subd.
+Nonprofit grant applicants may be required to submit the following documents, as applicable to the organization and as required by Minnesota Statutes 16B.981, subd.
+2 (2) and subd.
 2 (5) as part of the pre-award risk assessment:

-Most recent 990 or Form 990-EZ filed with the IRS
+Most recent 990 or Form 990-EZ filed with the IRS.

-Most recent audit as required, under Section 309.53, Subdivision 3
+Most recent audit as required, under Section 309.53, subd.
+3.

 If not in existence long enough to file Form 990, Form 990 EZ or most recent audit, the nonprofit grant applicant must submit the most recent set of board-reviewed (or managing group if applicable) financial statements.